 London is known for its diverse and multicultural food scene, ranging in options from traditional British cuisine to international cuisine, from street food to fine-dining restaurants.
 It’s a melting pot of different cultures and cuisines, you can find everything from classic British dishes such as fish and chips and Sunday roast beef, to Indian, Chinese, and Italian.

 Paris on the other hand is known for its traditional French cuisine, classic dishes of escargots, foie gras, and coq au vin.
-From its charming bistros and brasseries to high-end Michelin-starred restaurants, French cuisine is considered one of the most refined and sophisticated in the world.
+From its charming bistros and brasseries to high-end Michelin-starred restaurants, French cuisine and its wine is considered one of the most refined and sophisticated in the world.

 Chefs in training go to Paris to learn the basics and master the classics, even home cooks like Julia Child.
 Not all classic French dishes are refined- just think of steak and frites, omelettes, or Croque monsieur are quintessentially French and are cheap and found on any bistro or brasserie menu.